-[00:42:16.3] Richard Kreitner: Oh, sure.
-Well, as far as the numbers go, these have been massively exaggerated, as I say, by both white nationalists, as I could tell, dating back to the 1960s, and by black nationalists more famously.
-The Nation of Islam put out a book called, The Secret Relationship Between Blacks and Jews, in the early 1990s, which blamed the slave trade almost exclusively on Jews, and was debunked thoroughly by numerous historians: Eli Faber, Saul Friedman, many scholars have crunched the numbers.
-I rely on their numbers to show that Jewish involvement, in both the slave trade and then also Antebellum slavery in the United States, was not at all disproportionate to the overall white population.
-Now, that's kind of where the story stopped until recently, where, I think, American Jews were eager not to probe too deeply into the stories of those who were involved for fear of playing into those kinds of distortions.
-And while I totally understand that impulse, I think we also miss some very important stories and very important dynamics that shaped the early American Jewish community, such as those that we were talking about earlier.
-That our good fortune in this country, was really only possible because we benefited, even indirectly, from the institution of slavery, quite apart from those American Jews who were directly involved in profiting off of it.
-So, it's a very important part of the American Jewish story that I think has been skipped over forever, really, until recently.
-And it's very important that we fold back into the overall American Jewish story, which is why I'm so excited about this program and Professor Rabin's book and other people's work; Adam Mendelson has also done a great job with this.
+[00:42:41.3] Richard Kreitner: Oh, sure.
+Well, as far as the numbers go, you know, these have been massively exaggerated, as I say, by both White nationalists, as I could tell, dating back to the 1960s, and by Black nationalists, more famously, the Nation of Islam put out a book called The Secret Relationship Between Blacks and Jews in the early 1990s, which blamed the slave trade almost exclusively on Jews, and was, you know, debunked wildly, you know, thoroughly by numerous historians.
+Eli Faber, Saul Friedman, many scholars have crunched the numbers, I rely on their numbers, to show that Jewish involvement in both the slave trade and then also Antebellum slavery in the United States was not at all disproportionate to the overall White population.
+Now, that's kind of where the story stopped until recently, where I think American Jews were eager not to probe too deeply into the stories of those who were involved for fear of playing into those kinds of distortions.
+And while I totally understand that impulse, I think we also missed some very important stories and very important dynamics that shaped the early American Jewish community, such as those that we were talking about earlier, that our good fortune in this country was really only possible because we benefited even indirectly from the institution of slavery, quite apart from those American Jews who were directly involved in profiting off of it.

-[00:44:01.8] Richard Kreitner: August Bondi is the character I do start and end the book with, and he's amazing.
-He left a memoir of his life, which is at the Center for Jewish History in New York, which I remember reading through, a little over a decade ago and being like, this is a movie.
-Something needs to be made of this.
-So, he's born in Vienna to fairly well-off middle-class Jewish parents, a business owner who falls into hard times in the 1840s, a period of economic depression in Europe related to the potato blight in Ireland.
-And Bondi, as a 15-year-old, participates in the revolution in Vienna in 1848, and claims to have been the first person to have suggested raising barricades using the sidewalks of the city's streets.
-And he borrows a neighbor's gun and he joins the battalion of the Faculty of Philosophy, which as a former philosophy major, I just like the thought of.
-And he fights in the revolution.
-When it starts to turn, his family decides to leave, like many in Vienna and in Europe, and Jews and non-Jews.
+[00:44:06.2] Richard Kreitner: So it's a very important part of the American Jewish story that I think has been skipped over forever, really, until recently.
+And it's very important that we kind of fold it back into the overall American Jewish story, which is why I'm so excited about this program and Professor Rabin's book and other people's work.
+Adam Mendelsohn has also done a great job with this.
+August Bondi is the character I do start and end the book with.
+And he's amazing.
+He left a memoir of his life, which is at the Center for Jewish History in New York, which I remember reading through a little over a decade ago and being like, "This is a movie.
+Something needs to be made of this."
+So he's born in Vienna to a fairly well-off middle-class Jewish parents, a business owner who falls into hard times in the 1840s, a period of economic depression in Europe, related to the potato blight in Ireland.
+And Bondi, as a 15-year-old, participates in the revolution in Vienna in 1848 and claims to have been the first person to have suggested raising barricades using the sidewalks of the city streets.
+And he borrows a neighbor's gun, and he joins the battalion of the Faculty of Philosophy, which as a former philosophy major, I just like the thought of.